Nora D. King authors this post.

 - Knife.
 A good multi-purpose tactical knife can perform a variety of tasks and repairs.

 Did you enjoy the list?
-Are you into solo hiking, or have been dying to try it for a long time?
-It is important to be prepared and know what to do in advance when planning to travel solo.
-You do not want your family to end up requesting a search and rescue to find you, just because of your unpreparedness.
+Are you into solo hiking, or have you been dying to try it for a long time?
+It is essential to be prepared and know what to do in advance when planning to travel solo.
+You do not want your family to end up requesting a search and rescue to find you just because of your unpreparedness.

 The tips above will help give you more confidence and pump up your energy to push your solo adventure through.